trungle14/MrGreen-JekyllTheme/_posts/2023-12-01- Difference in Difference Estimation for Digital Marketing Effectiveness.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_did
-title: " Depth Matters: Exploring the Differences Between Shallow and Deep Neural Networks"
+title: " Difference in Difference Estimation for Digital Marketing Effectiveness"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml